Seagate/cortx-multisite/doc/fdmi.rst

           startup
         - add a way to update filter configuration in runtime
         - add a tool to adjust filter configuration in runtime

+        Currently we have filters in Motr configuration.
+Each filter supports only one endpoint where to send FDMI records to (this may not enough for multisite).
+Currently there is no code in Motr/Hare to add filters to the configuration or to change the filter configuration.
+    * - TBD
+      - It MUST be possible to adjust FDMI filter targets in runtime.
+      - This is needed to configure or reconfigure sets of Schedulers after initial cluster bootstrap.
+      - N
+      - We need to do the same as for the previous requirement.
     * - TBD
       - It MUST be possible to determine the outcome of DIX PUT operation if multiple DIX PUT operations were executed for the same key in the same